bergesinstitute/graf-method/book-2-unit-4.md

 ## 3. Explain in detail everything you did last weekend (using antes and después)

-> Remember to use the infinitive of the verb with *antes* and *después: Fui a Queens.
-Después de ir a Queens, cené.
+> Remember to use the infinitive form of the verb with *antes* and *después: Fui a Queens.
+> Después de ir a Queens, cené.
 Después de cenar, trabajé.* Etc.

 ## 3. Translate.
 For that, you can use either ese or aquel; it's up to you.